CLNEulalia/Heroku-Atlas-Deployment/README.md

 $ export <YOUR_ENVIRONMENTAL_VARIABLE_NAME>=<variableValue>
 ```

+#### Note:

-> NOTE: Make sure there are no spaces next to the equals sign!
+- Make sure there are no spaces next to the equals sign!

-> NOTE: Environment variables tend to be SCREAMING_SNAKE_CASE by convention.
+- Environment variables tend to be SCREAMING_SNAKE_CASE by convention.

 To test, try logging the following code from the node repl.